vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 1. Using a direct subdomain address, such `news.yourdomain.com`, where both the P1 sender and P2 sender use the subdomain (e.g., `news@news.yourdomain.com`).
 2. Setting only the P1 sender to a subdomain (if supported by your email provider, such as SendGrid) allows SPF alignment in relaxed mode (assuming your DMARC policy uses the default `aspf=r` tag).
 For example, SPF aligns with subdomain `news.yourdomain.com` as the P1 sender, while the email is still sent from your primary domain `yourdomain.com` as the P2 sender (e.g., `news@yourdomain.com`).
    - DMARC policy tag `aspf=r` (SPF relaxed mode): In this mode, the authenticated signing domain and the sender domain can be subdomains of each other and still be considered aligned.

+> **NOTE**: If your email provider does not allow setting the P1 sender to a subdomain, they might offer an option to pass SPF using their domain (e.g., `youremailprovider.com`).
+Keep in mind that this method requires DKIM alignment for your domain as the P2 sender domain.
+If DKIM is correctly set up for the P2 sender domain, the message can still meet DMARC requirements.
+However, relying only on DKIM is not best practice.
+If DKIM fails, for example due to slow DNS response, there is no backup.

 3. Using an SPF macro that points to a subdomain allows you to continue sending from your main domain, but only from a fixed/static sender address (e.g., `news@yourdomain.com`).

 These subdomain segmentation options can be combined, as covered in this blog.
 Adopting SPF segmentation increases control, reduces attack surfaces, and mitigates the impact of potential cyber incidents.